Receiver Shield for Arduino: 315MHz / 433MHz

 This pre-assembled shield implements the receiver circuit from the book, allowing you to get started quickly and start receiving data straight away.

-It's also fully compatible with the "VirtualWire" library by Mike McAuley, allowing you to receive serial communications sent using a compatible transmitter.
+It's also fully compatible with the "VirtualWire" library by Mike McAuley, and also his newer "RadioHead" library that allow you to receive serial communications that were sent using a compatible transmitter.

 - Fully pre-assembled except for headers.